iluvjava/Maths/Notebook 2.0/AMATH 503/1D Wave in Infinite Domain.md

 \right)
 $$

-Mulitplying it into the expression we have:
+Multiplying it into the expression we have:

 $$
 u(x, t) = \frac{1}{4\pi}\int_{-\infty}^{\infty}